The Richmond Promise Scholarship

 The scholarship may be used for the total cost of attendance as defined and calculated by the college and university you attend, which includes: tuition and fees, books, supplies, food and housing, transportation, and other education-related expenses.

-If funds are still available after being applied to your tuition, other school fees, or loans, any extra amount may be given to you in a check from your school for books, school supplies, food and housing, transportation, or other education-related expenses.
+If funds are still available after being applied to your tuition, other school fees or loans, any extra amount may be given to you in a check from your school for books, school supplies, food and housing, transportation, or other education-related expenses.

 6. What happens if I am not attending school this fall but will start this upcoming spring or next fall?

 If you still cannot attend school this fall, no worries – you can begin receiving your Richmond Promise Scholarship either in the spring or the following fall after you were awarded the scholarship.
-You may only take up to a year (two semesters or three quarters consecutively, not including summer) off from being full time at school to remain eligible to receive the scholarship.

 7. What do I need to do once I’m in college to remain eligible for the Richmond Promise Scholarship?